Breakfast and lunch menus are posted on the food service page. Parents/guardians should discuss menu choices with their students daily.

 Reminders will be emailed to parents/guardians when lunch account balances run low or are depleted.

 The Ray School offers a Free and Reduced Lunch Program.
 This program assists families by providing a healthy lunch to students at .50 cents per day or less.
-The form is included in the summer mailing and listed on the summer registration form.
+The form is included in the summer mailing, listed on the summer registration form and available on the school district website.
 It is also available throughout the school year and may be submitted any time as family circumstances change.

 Parents may provide a healthy snack to be eaten during a morning or afternoon snack period.
 Students may not bring glass containers on the school bus or into the school.